blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 <br>
 We only want to pass an object with  the relevant address dialog values to the <code>SetAddressFields()</code> method.
 In the previous method, the entire <code>Table</code> object contained these values.
 In this situation, only a <code>TableRow</code> is necessary to gather the necessary values.</p>

-Let's implement the method for handling a single <code>TableRow</code>.
+Let's implement the method to handle a single <code>TableRow</code>.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Edited AddressDialog class</div></div><pre><code class="language-csharp">
 using System;